19th century

 Set of 14 Antique French Porcelain Dishes Hand Painted Flower Basket Decoration

-Shell-shaped bowls: 9.25 inches at the widest point
+Dimensions: Plates 8.75 inches across; Serving bowls 9.25 inches at widest point

 Condition: Excellent

-Decoration: Hand-painted flower basket with peonies and floral sprays, cobalt and gilt border
+Decoration: Hand-painted floral baskets with scattered flower sprays, cobalt blue and gilt border

 Material: Porcelain